 - increased oil production

 1 All medicines can have side effects.
-Some medicines and side effects are mentioned in this booklet.
 Some side effects may be more severe than others.
 You should review the package insert that comes with your medicine and ask your health care provider or pharmacist if you have any questions about the possible side effects.

 Doctors usually recommend an OTC or prescription topical medicine for people with mild signs of acne.
 Topical medicine is applied directly to the acne lesions or to the entire area of affected skin.

 There are several OTC topical medicines used for mild acne.
 Each works a little differently.
-Following are the most common ones:
+Following are some of the most common ones:

 - Benzoyl peroxide.
-Destroys P. acnes and may also reduce oil production.
+Kills P. acnes, and may also reduce oil production

 - Sulfur.
 Helps break down blackheads and whiteheads.